AlainFidahoussen/IFT6289_RAG/README.md

 | compare-contrast | 292 | 84.6 | 85.3 | +0.7 |
 | open-ended | 506 | 89.9 | 91.5 | +1.6 |

 DeepSeek hybrid wins on every query type, but margins are small (0.3–2.0 pts).
-The expected "faithful OCR helps on numerical/tables" effect does not appear — numerical has the smallest delta (+0.3 pts).
+The expected "faithful OCR helps on numerical/tables" effect does not appear; numerical has the smallest delta (+0.3 pts).

-**Easy vs hard queries — avg pass@1 across all 5 subsets**
+**Easy vs hard queries, avg pass@1 across all 5 subsets**

 Easy = answered correctly by the closed-book baseline (qwen3.5:35b without retrieval).
 Hard = not.